 Another expression you can use to express the idea that you’re looking forward to doing something in Brazilian Portuguse is

 Não vejo a hora de ir à festa! / I can't wait to go the party!

 Literally: I can’t see the time to go to the party, but it’s like saying in English I can’t wait to go to the party!

-How to say "I'm excited!" in Brazilian Portuguese
+Categories: Vocabulary, How to Say Anything in Brazilian Portuguese